-The characteristics of Kotetsu ——- shallow curvature and wide width, wide tempered line with Nie.
+The characteristics of Kotetsu ———————– shallow curvature and wide width, wide tempered line with Nie.
 Small irregular Hamon at about the Machi area, becoming wide Suguha like Notare at the upper area.
 Fine Nie, Komaru–boshi with a short turn back.
 Ji-hada is fine wood grain and burl.
 Sometimes, you see O-hada (black core iron show through) at the lower part above the Machi area.
-The illustration above shows a thick tempered line between Ha and Ji consisting of Nie, the typical Kotetsu’s characteristic.
+The illustration above shows a thick tempered line with Nie, which is the typical Kotetsu’s characteristic.
 Once you see it, you will remember it.
 The next region is 7, skipping 4, 5, and 6.

 - Satsuma (Kyushu)

 Miyahara Mondonosho Masakiyo (宮原主水正正清) from Sano Museum Catalogue, (permission granted to use).

 Miyahara Mondonosho Masakiyo was highly regarded by the Shimazu family of Satsuma Han (Satsuma domain in Kyushu).
 Later he was chosen to go to Edo to forge swords for Shogun Yoshimune.